linslin/laravel-coffee-cache/readme.md

     $coffeeCache->minifyCacheFile = true;

+#### Enable cookie handled cache [optional]
+The cache only will work if a cookie named "cached" is available and hold the value "1".
+This is for handling user sessions while running coffeeCache.
+It allows you to enable / disable cache for logged in users.
+Create a cookie with cached=1 if a user is not logged in.
+Create a cookie with cached=0 if a user is logged in.

+    $coffeeCache->cookieHandledCacheEnabled = true;

 #### Filter content types from being minified. [optional]
 Response content types which will be ignored and not minified.